wpack-wg/bundled-responses/draft-ietf-wpack-bundled-responses.md

 expected to content-negotiate for the best one.
 For example, a client might select the one matching an `accept` header of `application/manifest+json` ({{appmanifest}}) and an `accept-language` header of `es-419`.

-Many bundles have a choice between identifying their manifest in this section or in their primary resource, especially if that resource is an HTML file.
-Identifying the manifest in this section can help recipients apply fields in the manifest sooner, for example to show a splash screen before parsing the primary resource.

 ### The critical section {#critical-section}